perama-v/perama-v.github.io/docs/cairo/descriptive_summary.md

 Computers normally process numbers with a "near enough is good enough" approach.
 Miniscule errors after a decimal point are usually unimportant.
 In cryptography this imprecision is unacceptable.
 Expanding the key analogy: A key must fit the lock perfectly for a blockchain to accept it.
-This problem with precision is solved by using field arithematic.
+This problem with precision is solved by using field arithmetic.

 Field arithmetic uses a system similar to calculating the time of day in 100 hours time.
 The time will always be in the range 1 o'clock to 12 o'clock (E.g., it will never be 85 o'clock).
 Field arithmetic ensures that computation with large numbers is always in a certain range.
 From this system, special tricks enable computers to rapidly arrive at the answer to calculations.

-Field arithemtic is built upon mathematics with procedures involving equations and large prime numbers.
+Field arithmetic is built upon mathematics with procedures involving equations and large prime numbers.
 They are important when designing the Cairo system, but are not required for a developer who wishes to use Cairo to create an application.

-Zero Knowledge Proofs (ZPKs)
+Zero Knowledge Proofs (ZKPs)
 ----------------------------

 Zero knowledge proofs are a decades-old invention which has special privacy-preserving qualities.
-For many years the work was acedemic, but in the last ten years and with an ever-increasing pace of innovation, they have become practical to use.
+For many years the work was academic, but in the last ten years and with an ever-increasing pace of innovation, they have become practical to use.

 A zero knowledge proof enables you to say "I know some secret".